The High Speed Scene (album)

 The High Speed Scene is the self-titled third release and debut studio album by power pop band The High Speed Scene.
 It was released on March 22, 2005 by Star Trak and Interscope Records.
 "The Iroc-Z Song" was featured in the video game MVP Baseball 2005.
 "Allaboutit" was featured in the video game MLB 2006.
+The band has no other significant releases since.